sebatmohamed/Aloha/README.md

 Update the cart icon in the top-right corner of the header every time the user clicks the “Add to Cart” button for a product and incorporate a fixed header at the top of the page so that the navigation menu is always visible when the user scrolls down the page.

-Congratulations!
+# Congratulations!
 Your client is very impressed!

+## Learning Goals

+At the end of this project, you should know how to create a grid using flexbox, know how to create responsive web design layouts optimized for mobile, tablet and desktop versions, begin building your foundation in vanilla JavaScript and adding functionality to websites.